 - Aim for high repetitions (reps) with light weights 2-3 days per week.
-Do alternating days, not 2 days in a row. - Start with 1 set of 10 reps per muscle group (legs, back, chest, shoulders, and arms).
-Progression includes: - Increase 2 to 3 sets of 10-15 reps when able to tolerate. - Strength training should only be performed after some form of aerobic warm-up. - Be sure to breathe while strength training.
-No breath holding.
+Do alternating days, not 2 days in a row. - Start with 1 set of 15 reps per muscle group (legs, back, chest, shoulders, and arms).
+Progression includes: - Increase to 3 sets of 15 reps when able to tolerate. - Strength training should only be performed after some form of aerobic warm-up. - Be sure to breathe out on the exertional part of the exercise (when you are contracting the specific muscle you are training).